Storage for Moving: How to Move Your House into Storage

 If you are wanting to store your furniture and other household items, you have two options available to you: self-storage moving containers or storage with moving companies.

-Self-storage usually refers to a storage facility when you can enter the warehouse with your moving container within access hours and pick up your stored items.
+Self-storage usually refers to a storage facility where you can enter the warehouse with your moving container within access hours and pick up your stored items.
 Self-storage is often relatively cheap, safe and convenient, although there is normally a minimum rental period of one month.
 Examples of self-storage companies in South Africa include:

 Tip!
 You can often choose between indoor and outdoor storage units.
 Outdoor storage is often cheaper and larger, but you need to beware of how weather conditions may affect your items.